 In this post, we will learn “How to install terraform on Ubuntu“.
 Like always, I have also included a post on how to uninstall terraform.
 I will show you two methods of installation and uninstallation of the terraform tool.
 Both are simple and easy.

-Let me give you a brief introduction of Terraform, before we deep dive in installation –
+Let me give you a brief introduction of Terraform, before we deep dive into installation –

 There are many tools to implement infrastructure as code like Ansible, CloudFormation, Azure Resource Manager, Chef, Google cloud deployment manager and more.
 Terraform is one of the powerful tools (by HashiCorp) that belong to this list.
 It helps to build, change and manage your infrastructure easily with versioning manifest.
 Every cloud vendor has its own IaC tool, but Terraform is cloud-agnostic.
 So you can use a single tool to manage your multi-cloud environment.
 Infrastructure as Code (IaC) is a term used when you codify your whole infrastructure for automation with DevOps.